Community Grants

 Our Lady of Walsingham Primary School

-The funds are being used to help set up a new Forest School area on the school grounds.
-An area needs to be cleared and a gate installed.
-In addition, equipment is being purchased to support outdoor learning opportunities by creating learning trails, installing a pond and purchasing tools for children to use as they grow produce throughout the year.
-A woodland management plan is bring produced and staff undergoing training in running a Forest School.
+The funds were used to help set up a new Forest School area on the school grounds.
+An area needed to be cleared and a gate installed.
+In addition, equipment was purchased to support outdoor learning opportunities by creating learning trails, installing a pond and purchasing tools for children to use as they grow produce throughout the year.
+A woodland management plan is bring produced and staff underwent training in running a Forest School.

 (See also this blog article by Sami Scott.)